leobargiotti/readme-generator/README.md

 # README Generator

-This project uses the Google Gemini API to automatically generate a README file for a given project folder.
-It analyzes the contents of the folder, including source code, data files, and images, and creates a comprehensive README.md file in Markdown format.
+This project uses the Gemini API to automatically generate a README.md file for a given project folder.
+It analyzes the files within the folder, extracts relevant information, and constructs a comprehensive README file including an introduction, features, installation instructions, usage examples, project structure, and example usage.
+It also handles optional data and image folders.

 ## Features

 - Automatically generates a README.md file.
+- Analyzes the contents of a source folder.
+- Includes descriptions of files and their content previews.
+- Supports optional data and image folders.
+- Generates descriptions for images using Gemini's image analysis capabilities.
-- Supports multiple languages (currently only English is explicitly supported, but the API may handle others).
+- Customizable output language (currently only English is fully supported).
-- Includes sections for introduction, features, installation, usage, project structure, example usage, data files (optional), and screenshots (optional).
-- Handles various file types and content.
+- Handles potential errors during file reading and API requests.
-- Uses the Google Gemini API for natural language processing.
+- Uses retries to handle rate limiting from the Gemini API.
-- Includes error handling and retry mechanisms for API requests.

 ## Installation